magnitudedev/bunnel/README.md

 - `disconnect(): void` - Disconnect from the tunnel server
 - `isConnected(): boolean` - Check if connected to the tunnel server

+## How it Works

+1. The tunnel server generates a random subdomain for each client connection
+2. When a client connects via WebSocket, they receive their assigned subdomain
+3. HTTP requests to `[subdomain].localhost:3000` are forwarded through the WebSocket to the client
+4. The client forwards these requests to the local server and sends responses back through the tunnel

 ## Development

 The project is structured to separate the client library (published to npm) from the server code: